anandku06/security_logger/README.md

    ├── analyzer.py        # The thinker 🧠—checks for trouble
    ├── interface.py       # The show-off 🎬—displays everything
-   ├── security_logs.txt  # Where events hide (created when you run it) ├── README.md          # This guide you’re reading! 📖
+   ├── security_logs.txt  # Where events hide (created when you run it) ├── myenv/             # Your virtual environment (ignored by Git!)
+   ├── .gitignore         # Keeps the junk out of Git ├── README.md          # This guide you’re reading! 📖
    ```